DTJF/cmakefbc/ReadMe.md

 Where

 - `NO_DEPS` is a flag to disable the dependency file generation / inclusion (, which is enabled by default).

-- `COMPILE_FLAGS` is a keyword followed by a single string containing all options to be used when calling the FreeBASIC compiler.
+- `COMPILE_FLAGS` is a keyword followed by a single string containing additional options to be used when calling the FreeBASIC compiler (before the required options `-gen gcc -r` and the file name).

 - `OUT_NAM` is a keyword followed by a single string containing the name of the generated dependency file.
 This is to avoid naming